 Short Bio of Eric Kim

-He has exhibited his work at the Leica stores in Singapore, Seoul, and Melbourne, and has taught workshops in Beirut, Seoul, Tokyo, Amsterdam, Berlin, Hong Kong, San Francisco, Los Angeles, Chicago, Sydney, Melbourne, Zurich, London, Toronto, Mumbai, Singapore, Kuala Lumpur, and Kota Kinabalu.
+He has exhibited his work at the Leica stores in Singapore, Seoul, and Melbourne.
+He has taught workshops in Beirut, Seoul, Tokyo, Amsterdam, Berlin, Hong Kong, San Francisco, Los Angeles, Chicago, Sydney, Melbourne, Zurich, London, Toronto, Mumbai, Singapore, Kuala Lumpur, and Kota Kinabalu.
 You can see his upcoming workshops here.

-He’s 24 years old, but already has a huge following Facebook, Twitter, and Google+, and you can find him by clicking on those links.
+He’s 24 years old, but already has a huge following Facebook, Twitter, and Google+.
+You can find him by clicking on those links.
 You can also visit his website here.

 Hi Eric, first of all, thank you very much for agreeing to do this interview.